wbrowar/craft-3-contentstats/README.md

 # Content Stats plugin for Craft CMS 3.x

-See how many entries have been created for channels and structures in your Craft CMS website.
+See how many entries, assets, categories, and users are in your Craft CMS website.

 ![Screenshot](resources/img/contentstats-entry-count.png)

 ## Requirements

-This plugin requires Craft CMS 3.0.0-RC11 or later.
+This plugin requires Craft CMS 3.0.12 or later.

 ## Installation